Saturday, December 26, 2009

 You’ve achieved absolute homemade Cuban greatness.

-Recipe #416: Pastel de Medianocheingredients This recipe starts with a visit to your grocery deli and an incredibly sweet attitude.
+Recipe #416: Pastel de Medianoche This recipe starts with a visit to your grocery deli and an incredibly sweet attitude.
 You’ll need the sweetness because when you ask the deli person what you need for them to do for you, they may not be so customer service friendly.

 Luckily, the Publix at Dadeland has a deli person named Julie that is beyond sweet.
 I’ve done this to her twice already and even after she helped me the first time, she still says hi and helped me out a second time when I made this recipe for my cousin’s baby shower a few weeks after making the pastel the first time.